Diminishing Returns – The British Army and its Vehicles – The Fifties

 Development of the ‘Knocker’ started in 1951 with production stretching into the early sixties.
 It was a commercially derived alternative (GS) to the Leyland Martian (CT)

-A number of different variants were produced, including cargo, artillery tractors, cranes and recovery vehicles
+Many variants were produced, including cargo, artillery tractors, cranes, and recovery vehicles

 The Militant was much more successful than the Martian, again, CT versus GS.